 Meet Currant Bun (bonded To Honey Bun)

-Do you think you could be Currant Bun’s person?
-Here are some ways to find out:
+Do you think you could be Currant Bun’s and Honey Bun’s person?
+Here’s how you can find out:

 - Pet Type: Rabbit